 Machine Knitting Classes

-Most classes last three hours and run for four weeks or run for two full days.
+Classes either last three hours and run for four weeks or run for two full days.

 The studio has a variety of standard gauge and bulky knitting machines (no need to own a machine, or bring yours to class…but you can if you want).

-On this four-week course you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
+In this class you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
 Trouble shooting techniques such as unraveling and picking up dropped stitches, are taught along with short-rowing and re-hung stitches.
 This course is appropriate for complete beginners, or those who want to brush up on their knowledge.

-This four week course will cover all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
+This class covers all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
 This course is appropriate for machine knitters with basic experience

-This course introduces you to the ribber bed and expands your repertoire of stitches.
+This class introduces you to the ribber bed and expands your repertoire of stitches.
 It is suitable for those who are already familiar with all main bed techniques.
 You will learn ribber cast-on and cast-off, shaping, ribs structures, basic cables, plating, jacquard and racking.